alanjyu/alanjyu.com/README.md

 I am using [Parcel](https://parceljs.org/) to bundle all my source to the docs/ folder.
 All the other dependencies are listed in [package.json](https://github.com/alanjyu/alanjyu.com/blob/master/package.json).

 ## License
-The entire website is under the [MIT License](https://github.com/alanjyu/alanjyu.com/blob/master/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/alanjyu/alanjyu.com/blob/master/LICENSE).
 You're more than welcome to fork and modify my work.